 If the relationship is in an inconsistent state, any copy operation stops and does not resume until you issue a svctask startrcrelationship command.
 For a relationship in the ConsistentSynchronized state, this command causes a consistency freeze.

 When a relationship is in a consistent state - in the ConsistentStopped, ConsistentSynchronized, or ConsistentDisconnected state - you can use the -access parameter to enable write access to the secondary virtual disk.
-The following table shows consistency group initial and final states:
+Table 6 provides consistency group initial and final states.